particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 - Webhooks and server-sent-events (SSE) do not count against your data operations limit
 - Particle cloud API calls do not count against your data operations limit

 ### Blocks

-Blocks are a maximum number of data operations and devices per month in the growth tier:
+Blocks are a maximum number of data operations and devices per month in the Growth tier:

 - Up to 250,000 data operations
 - Up to 100 devices